quil-lang/quil/rfcs/analog/spec_changes.md

 Relevant characteristics of a particular frame are indicated in the body of a `DEFFRAME` by way of frame attributes.
-Certain of these attributes are standardized, whereas others are hardware or vendor specific.
-The specific set of required and optional frame attributes is vendor specific.
+Certain of these attributes are standardized, whereas others are hardware or implementation specific.
+The specific set of required and optional frame attributes is implementation specific.

 Here is an example of a full frame definition: